yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Asus/WL500GP.rst

 wan_device=eth0 (it was set to vlan1)

+But probably better is to make vlan1 working (see above and below).

 Could an experienced WL-500gP user update [:OpenWrtDocs/Configuration#NetworkInterfaceNames:this table]?

 The above does not work for me (on a clean OpenWRT squashfs firmware), I've to use these setting after configure in the web ui: